Malaria: Other

-Additionally, research conducted in 2015 demonstrated that in mice, malaria co-infection with the nematode Nippostrongylus brasiliensis, a pulmonary migrating helminth, has dampened the virulence of the Plasmodium parasite.
-Researchers demonstrated bottom-up control of malaria infection by the nematode; specifically, nematode infection leads to increased destruction of erythrocytes.
-It is known that Plasmodium prefers older host erythrocytes, which are easier for it to infect, so increased destruction, causing subsequent increased erythropoiesis, leads to an overall younger erythrocyte population resulting in a decrease in Plasmodium population.
-Interestingly, this disease control is largely independent of host immune control of Plasmodium, and may provide interesting insights for future treatment.
+In a study conducted in 2015, researchers observed a specific interaction between malaria and co-infection with the nematode Nippostrongylus brasiliensis, a pulmonary migrating helminth, in mice.
+The co-infection was found to reduce the virulence of the Plasmodium parasite, the causative agent of malaria.
+This reduction was attributed to the nematode infection causing increased destruction of erythrocytes, or red blood cells.
+Given that Plasmodium has a predilection for older host erythrocytes, the increased erythrocyte destruction and ensuing erythropoiesis result in a predominantly younger erythrocyte population, which in turn leads to a decrease in Plasmodium population.
+Notably, this effect appears to be largely independent of the host's immune control of Plasmodium.